radius-project/docs/docs/content/reference/limitations.md

 type: docs
 title: "Known issues and limitations with the latest Radius release"
 linkTitle: "Limitations"
-description: "Learn where there are known issues and limitations with the latest Radius release and how to workaround them"
+description: "Learn where there are known issues and limitations with the latest Radius release and how to work around them"
 weight: 998
 ---